runspired/runspired.com/_posts/2023-01-31-modern-ember-data.md

 2. generating the fetch options
 3. ensuring a json response

-Let's start by refactoring it to make use of the RequestManager's encouraged pattern of builders and handlers.
+Lets start by refactoring it to make use of the RequestManager's encouraged pattern of builders and handlers.

 > Builders setup requests, they are functions that may understand the app state and context in which a request is being generated